CASE STUDY · ASEPTIC ISOLATOR FILLING

 Half a day to 5 minutes · Zero cleanroom boundary openings

-About the specialist
+About the Specialist

 Jesper de Fries Jensen is a Senior Engineer at Damgaard Solutions, typically brought in when equipment is so complex that others are reluctant to engage with it.
 He combines deep process and equipment knowledge with strong IT and scripting skills, making him particularly effective at the interface between hardware, automation systems, and documentation.
 Tasks placed with Jesper are resolved thoroughly, with a clear focus on avoiding future issues.